 When a financial asset is modified the Group assesses whether this modification results in derecognition.
 Modification results in derecognition when it gives rise to substantially different terms.
 To determine if the modified terms are substantially different from the original contractual terms the Group considers qualitative and quantitative factors.
-If the difference in present value is greater than 10% the Group deems the modified terms are substantially different from the original contractual terms the original contractual terms the difference.
+If the difference in present value is greater than 10% the Group deems the modified terms are substantially different from the original contractual terms leading to derecognition.